-Helen and Ian were following in the recent footsteps of Sandy, Alex, Herfa and Rosa who had walked from Leeds’ Catholic Cathedral to Bradford Cathedral a few days earlier.
+Helen and Ian were following in the recent footsteps of Sandy, Alex, Herfa and Rose who had walked from Leeds’ Catholic Cathedral to Bradford Cathedral a few days earlier.

 Fresh from completing their contributions to the walks and ahead of going for a curry and returning for our concert that evening, we spoke to Helen and Ian to find out more about them and the pilgrimages – covering their family connections to the church; avoiding bulls; and bringing the whole community into the pilgrimages, and began by asking – why is it the Pommie Pilgrimage?

-Helen: “Youlgrave is the Village that I grew up in as a child and, somewhere in its history, they started a silver band.
-The village acquired a nickname from the sound of this village band, and the name Pommie stuck.
+Helen: “Youlgreave is the Village that I grew up in as a child and, somewhere in its history, they started a silver band.
+There was somebody sitting on a wall and it was going along, going ‘pom pom pom’, and the name stuck.
+[The village] became known as ‘Pommie’.

 Why are you doing the pilgrimages?

-Helen: “We’re raising money for the church, for toilets, heating and a kitchen facility.”
+Helen: “We’re raising money for the church, for toilets, heating and a kitchen.”

-Ian: “It’s a wonderful, beautiful church but it doesn’t have any toilets or kitchen facilities to make a welcoming cuppa, [for] when we want to put events on and use it for the community.”
-All Saints Church in Youlgrave is a Grade 1 Listed Building dating back to 1155, but now lacking in basic amenities, which would enable it to become warm and welcoming to all.
+Ian: “It’s a wonderful, beautiful church but it doesn’t have any toilets and it has no kitchen facilities, [for] when we want to put events on and use it for the community.”

-Helen: “It’s also for the school children, as the lack of toilet facilities means that they have to be taken over the road with a key to the reading room…”
+Helen: “It’s also for the school children.
+[Currently] there’s nowhere for them to go.
+They have to be taken over the road with a key to the reading room…”

 Ian: “It’s going to cost hundreds of thousands of pounds – we don’t know yet [how much].
-Somebody in the village had the brilliant idea of trying to kickstart some funding and came up with the idea of linking Youlgrave with all of the 42 Anglican Cathedrals.”
-We have even included the Isle of Man.
+Somebody in the village had the idea of trying to kickstart some funding and came up with the idea of linking Youlgreave with all of the 42 Anglican Cathedrals.”

 Helen: “It’s a lady who loves walking.
-She’s walked the whole of the coast of England and so her immediate thought was [to do the walk] and tell a story.
+She’s walked the whole of the coastline of the British Isles, so her immediate thought was [to do the walk] and tell a story.
 We’re not getting sponsored: we’re just trying to tell a story and put it out there and hopefully funding will come in!”

 We spoke to Helen and Ian after they arrived at Bradford Cathedral, with just three more Cathedrals for the overall team to visit.

 Helen: “We’re almost there.
-The deadline to complete is the 1st November, because we have some events planned in the village to celebrate the ending of our pilgrimages.
+The deadline to complete is the 1st November, because we’ve got some things in the village to celebrate the ending of it.”

-Ian: “The first one we did was Youlgrave to Derby over three days, starting on Palm Sunday this year, [with] sixty people from the village.
-Some people only did a few miles – older people and people with children – but twenty-seven did the whole walk over three days.”
+Ian: “The first one we did was Youlgreave to Derby over three days on Palm Sunday, [with] over sixty people from the village.
+Some people only did a few miles – older people and people with children – but twenty-seven did the walk over three days.”

-Helen: “An anonymous donor put in £100 per person for the people who completed the three days, [which] was a great start.”
+Helen: “An anonymous donor put in £100 per person for the people who completed the three days, [which] was nice and a good start.”

-Ian: “We’ve also had 42 pilgrims participating in a final community pilgrimage, from Sheffield to Youlgrave, over three days a few weeks ago.”
+Ian: “We also had about thirty people complete another community one, from Sheffield to Youlgreave, over three days a few weeks ago.”

-Ian: “It’s been open to people of faith, or no faith, or any faith, but the church is special to us.
-Helen was born in Youlgrave , and her parents and grandparents were both married in the church, as were we, and our son and daughter-in-law.”
+Ian: “I’s been open to people of faith, or no faith, or any faith, but the church is special to us.
+Helen was born in Youlgreave, and her parents and grandparents were both married in the church, as were we, and our son and daughter-in-law.”

 Looking at this particular leg of the pilgrimage, Helen and Ian had set off from Wakefield Cathedral on the Saturday.
 We next asked how that journey had been.